 Whether you’re buying or adopting, owning a dog can be an exciting, yet daunting endeavour.
 If you’re unsure about how to prepare for a puppy, or how to adopt an adult dog, then here is our guide on what you should know before owning a dog.

-If you choose to buy a puppy from a breeder it’s important that you do a lot of research on where to purchase a dog.
+If you choose to buy a puppy from a breeder you must research where to purchase the dog.
 A good breeder should employ positive ethical practices to ensure that puppies and their parents are kept safe and healthy.

-A responsible breeder will provide a lot of information about your puppy and encourage you to meet them several times before you bring them home.
-They should also have a clean and safe area for all of the puppies and their mother and should not let puppies leave their mother until they are at least eight weeks old.
+A responsible breeder like the ones you’ll find at Dogzonline will provide a lot of information about your puppy and encourage you to meet them several times before you bring them home.
+They should also have a clean and safe area for all of the puppies and should not let puppies leave their mother until they are at least eight weeks old.

 Benefits of a breeder: